LadislavMalecek/UMAP2021/README.md

 Ladislav Peska

+## Abstract
+Group recommendations are an extension of "single-user" personalized recommender systems (RS), where the final recommendations should comply with preferences of several group members.
+An important challenge in group RS is the problem of fairness, i.e., no user's preferences should be largely ignored by the RS.
+Traditional strategies, such as "least misery" or "average rating", tackle the problem of fairness, but they resolve it separately for each item.
+This may cause a systematic bias against some group members.

+In contrast, this paper considers both fairness and relevance as a rank-sensitive list property.
+We propose EP-FuzzDA algorithm that utilizes an optimization criterion encapsulating both fairness and relevance.
+In conducted experiments, EP-FuzzDA outperforms several state-of-the-art baselines.
+Another advantage of EP-FuzzDA is the capability to adjust on non-uniform importance of group members enabling e.g. to maintain the long-term fairness across several recommending sessions.

 ## Repository content
 - data folder contains evaluation datasets (MovieLens 1M and KGRec-Music)
 - java folder contains implementation of EP-FuzzDA algorithm as well as baseline methods and underlying ALS MF recommending algorithm